sirisacademic/development-guide/_pages/index.md

 {%include components/tag-requirement.html %} indicates practices that *must* be done for regulatory, legal, compliance, or other reasons.

-{%include components/tag-standard.html %} signifies practices that have a strong consensus across 18F; they should generally be followed to ease the ATO process and make on-boarding simpler.
+{%include components/tag-standard.html %} signifies practices that have a strong consensus across SIRIS Academic; they should generally be followed to ease the internal sharing and make on-boarding simpler.

 {%include components/tag-default.html %} practices are safe selections that tend to be used by a large number of our